 Follow us on Facebook.
 Scroll down for museum hours.
 We are now a registered charity.

 Click here for The Old School Report.
-February 2021
+February 2021.Instagram

-The Old School Museum will reopen on Sunday 28th February 2021 at 1.30pm
+The Old School Museum reopened on Sunday 28th February 2021

 Covid Safe conditions will be observed.